bigyihsuan/rusty_deque/README.md

 * `l/`: List slice.
 Pops a list, and 2 ints `a` and `b`.
 Pushes a slice of the list from index `a`, inclusive, to `b`, exclusive.
 * `li`: List index.
 Pops a list and an int, pushes the element at that index.
 Discards if the index is outside of list bounds.
 * `ll`: List length.
 Pops a list and pushes the number of elements in the list.
+* `lb`: List build.
+Pops an int, being the number of elements on the deque to take, and pushes a list of those elements.
 * `ld`: List destructuring.
 Pops a list and pushes all elements in that list.

+## List Functions
+These instructions (usually) pop a list and a block and push a list.

+* `map`: Pops a list and a block.
+Applies the block to every element in the list.
+* `filter`: Pops a list and a conditional block.
+Appplies the block to every element in the list and pushes a list containing only the elements that succeeded the conditional block.
+* `reduce`: Pops a list, an accumulator, and a block.
+For each element in the list, apply it to the element and the accumulator.
+Each iteration pushes the accumulator onto the deque after executing the block.

 ## Control Flow